 Yes, you can ABSOLUTELY use Nilla Wafers.
 I personally prefer the Chessman Cookies.
 They really make this banana pudding recipe something special, in my opinion.

 Feel free to add an extra layer of cookies and banana, if you prefer.
-I just cover the bottom of the dish and then the top of the dessert.
 You can really add as many, or as few cookies and banana slices as you want.

 LOOKING FOR OTHER FAMILY FAVORITE DESSERT RECIPES?
 TRY THESE FAVORITES: